nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a client
-2. Fitbook adds the client into the list.
+2. FitBook adds the client into the list.

    Use case ends.